taskylizard/flora/README.md

-# oakmoss
+# oakmoss (name to be decided)

-Early-stage Discord bot runtime that bridges Serenity events into a single-threaded Deno/JS loop.
+> **⚠️Work in progress:** This is an early, very alpha project; expect breaking changes and rough edges while the foundations solidify.
+Here be dragons!

+A single-runtime Discord bot engine that empowers server administrators to run TypeScript on a fast, isolated runtime.

 ## Prerequisites